 Starting My Learning Journey

-Today marks the beginning of something I've been meaning to do for a long time: consistently documenting my learning journey in technology and development.
+The beginning of documenting my journey through technology and development.
+Why I decided to keep a learning journal and what I hope to achieve.
 This first post is both a commitment and a reflection on why this matters.

 Why Keep a Learning Journal?